techtonik/pydotorg.status/README.txt

  [x] avoid template rendering overhead when probing
      (CPU/sec dropped from 0.004+ to 0.003- per probe)
- (before migration to HRD and Python 2.7 cpm_usd was about 0.0055)
+ (before migration to HRD and Python 2.7 cpm_usd was about 0.0055) (after migration to HRD cpm_usd raised to 0.012 on average) version 3: switch to Python 2.7

 License :: Public Domain or MIT